15 Apr How to Smartly Manage Stress at Workplace

 The most valuable result for us was that people report willingness to participate in similar programs, and they were happy with the programs and outcomes.
 It was great to see the initiatives of health champions.
 One of the health champions organized a marathon group and we ran half New Delhi`s marathon, for instance.
 Or they initiate a walking meeting or healthy meal competitions, brought Hoola hoops to work, etc.

-10 TIPS ON HOW TO MANAGE STRESS AT WORKPLACE
+10 TIPS ON HOW TO MANAGE STRESS AT THE WORKPLACE

 - Understand the needs – perform proper analysis